-To date, I have written two novels and I’m working on my third.
-Both of my first two novels, ‘The Kraken’s Curse’ (released in 2008) and ‘Walking on Cinders’ (released in 2010) were published independently with the support of my secondary school and sixth form, King Edward VII, in Melton Mowbray.
+Writing fiction has always been Ben’s first passion.
+To date, he has written two novels and is working on a third.
+Both of his first two novels, ‘The Kraken’s Curse’ (released in 2008) and ‘Walking on Cinders’ (released in 2010) were published independently with the support of Ben’s former school, King Edward VII, in Melton Mowbray.

 Sadly, the school was closed in 2011 (just after it celebrated its 100th anniversary) as part of the wider reorganisation of education provision in the area.
-I was inspired to write by my teachers at the school and such visionary alumni as the author Robert Harris and comedian Graham Chapman of Monty Python Fame.
-As far as I know, the King Edward VII Press label which we set up to publish both novels is now one of the last remaining references to the school in circulation.
+Ben was inspired to take up writing by his teachers at the school and such visionary alumni as the author Robert Harris and comedian Graham Chapman, of Monty Python fame.
+The King Edward VII Press label which we set up to publish both novels, is now one of the last remaining references to the school in circulation.

-You can buy copies of both my novels in paperback and ebook form, by following the links below.
+You can buy copies of both novels in paperback and eBook form, by following the links below.
 They are available across the UK, Europe and the USA.
-In 2018, a new edition of ‘The Kraken’s Curse’ will be released to mark the novel’s 10th anniversary.

 “There’s a myth around these parts……I’m a fisherman, so I should know.”
 Arthur Boston is looking for a point in his life, and when he receives a letter telling him that his father has disappeared in mysterious circumstances, he realises that he must take on the burden and try to discover what really happened on that fateful night.
 The Dorset coastline has been plagued by a terrible myth for many years, and when Arthur returns he realises that some of his father’s closest friends are tangled up in the mystery.
 He is thrust into a world he doesn’t understand and forced to fight a battle that will eventually end with the greatest of sacrifices.
 And so a quest begins.
 It’s a quest that will cause everyone to question their rightful place on this planet and their allegiance to the others all around them.